songyang-dev/bear-step/README.md

 ## Prerequisities
 These software need to be installed:
+* Unity Hub, newest version possible
 * Unity, preferably 2019.4.5f1
   * Special packages to have: Input System (version 1.0.0 at least) and Test Runner (verified version at least)
 * IDE that supports C# and Unity, e.g. Visual Studio, Visual Studio Code (recommended)
   * The necessary extensions and add-ons for that IDE: C# and Unity addons (recommended)

+## Opening the project
+1. Clone this repository to your computer.
+2. Use Unity Hub to add the cloned repo folder to your "Projects".
+Then click to open.

 ## Building
 Use the in-built Unity builder for the game.
 Scenes to be included in the build path are